Pawpaw soup

 Pawpaw soup is a popular delicacy of one of the Tiv ethnic group of Nigeria, the soup is made up of dry pawpaw flakes, palm oil, beef and egusi.

 Origin

 The soup is common to the Tiv tribe of Benue state whose slogan is "Food basket of the Nation".

 Overview

-Beef is fried and after which the stock from it is added to a pot alongside palm oil, egusi,onion and seasoning cubes.
-The soup is allowed to cook for few minutes after which the unripe pawpaw flakes are added.
+Beef is fried and after which the stock from it is added to a pot alongside palm oil, egusi, onion and seasoning cubes.
+The soup is allowed to cook for a few minutes after which the unripe pawpaw flakes are added.